SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

     <br>![](/exercises/ex1/images/LMSEndpointConnectionCheck.png)

-    If you don't see the three use cases add them.
+    :warning: If you don't see the three use cases add them.
 If the connectivity fails check the parameters.

 5. When done, click on **Save**